dermatologist/nlp-qrmine/README.md

 from qrmine import ReadData
 from qrmine import Sentiment
 from qrmine import MLQRMine
+from qrmine import ClusterDocs from qrmine import QRVisualize

 ```
 * *More instructions and a jupyter notebook available [here.](https://nuchange.ca/2017/09/grounded-theory-qualitative-research-python.html)*